 We have several options for residents interested in research in the Department of Psychiatry, University of Colorado, School of Medicine.
-The Integrated and research tracks are the most intensive of these options.
-They involve a competitive application process and are designed for residents who are interested in pursuing research as part of their current and future career.
-Typically residents in these tracks intend to apply for NIH funding and/or pursue a post-doctoral fellowship following residency.
-The track offers the opportunity to conduct research with a faculty mentor throughout residency.
-Successful applicants will have a plan to publish early in the track years (e.g., review paper, use of mentor’s already collected samples), while also developing and running a small project (e.g., as an add-on to a mentor’s ongoing project, or a small independent pilot).
-The track application and progress report forms are available via these links (application hyperlink; progress report hyperlink).
-If you are not sure if this option meets your needs, or to find out about other options, please contact Kimberly Slavsky or Dr. Sakai.
+The Pathways Resident Research Track is the most intensive of these options.
+It is designed for residents who have a strong track record of research successes and are interested in pursuing research as part of their current and future career.
+Typically, residents in this track intend to apply for NIH funding and/or pursue a post-doctoral fellowship following residency.
+The track offers the opportunity to conduct research with a primary faculty mentor throughout residency.
+Successful applicants will have a plan to publish early in the track years (e.g., review paper, use of mentor’s already collected samples), while also developing and running a data collection project (e.g., as an add-on to a mentor’s ongoing project, or a small independent pilot).
+The track individualized research plan and progress report forms are available via these links (Individualized Research Plan 2021; Progress Report Form 2021 ; IRP Scoring Rubric 2021; PR Scoring Rubric 2021).

 Joseph Sakai, MD